Khovanskii bases, higher rank valuations and tropical geometry: Introduction

 We call a valuation $\v: A \setminus \{0\} \to \Q^r$ a {\it subductive valuation} if it possesses a finite Khovanskii basis and the subduction algorithm, with respect to this Khovanskii basis, always terminates (Definition \ref{def-subductive-val}).
 The next theorem is the second main result of the paper.
 It shows that, when $A$ is positively graded, subductive valuations are exactly valuations that arise from prime cones in the tropical variety.

 \begin{THM} Let $A = \bigoplus_{i \geq 0} A_i$ be a finitely generated positively graded $\k$-algebra and domain.
-With notation as before, we have the following: A finite subset $\B \subset A$ consisting of homogeneous elements is a Khovanskii basis for a subductive valuation $\v$ of rank $r$ if and only if the tropical variety $\T(I)$ contains a prime cone $C$ with $\dim(C) \geq r$. \end{THM}
+With notation as before, we have the following: Any valuation $\v$ with a finite Khovanskii basis consisting of homogeneous elements is subductive.
+Furthermore, a finite subset $\B \subset A$ consisting of homogeneous elements is a Khovanskii basis for a subductive valuation $\v$ of rank $r$ if and only if the tropical variety $\T(I)$ contains a prime cone $C$ with $\dim(C) \geq r$. \end{THM}

 In our setting, it is also natural to introduce a generalization of the notion of a standard monomial basis from Gr\"obner theory.
 We call a $\k$-vector space basis $\mathbb{B}$ for $A$ an {\it adapted basis} for $(A, \v)$ if the image of $\mathbb{B}$ in the associated graded algebra $\gr_\v(A)$ forms a vector space basis for this algebra.
 One can perform a vector space analogue of the subduction algorithm with respect to $\mathbb{B}$ (Algorithm \ref{algo-vec-space-subduct}).
 Subductive valuations that have adapted bases are particularly nice.
-We see that, when $A$ is positively graded, any subductive valuation has an adapted basis (Corollary \ref{cor-subductive-has-adapted-basis}).
+We see that, when $A$ is positively graded, any subductive valuation has an adapted basis.

 In representation theory context, the (dual) canonical basis of Kashiwara-Lusztig provides an important example of an adapted basis for the algebra of unipotent invariants on a reductive group.
 Other variants of adapted bases in representation theory have been studied by Feigin, Fourier, and Littelmann in \cite{FFL}, where they are called essential bases (see Example \ref{ex-adapted-basis-rep-theory}).